Blue Moon (beer)

-Blue Moon Belgian White is a Belgian-style witbier brewed by MillerCoors under the name the Blue Moon Brewing Co.
-It was launched in 1995, and was originally brewed in Golden, Colorado.
+Blue Moon Belgian White is a Belgian-style witbier brewed by Molson Coors under the name the Blue Moon Brewing Co.
+It was launched in 1995, and was originally brewed in Golden, Colorado, USA.

 Background

-Originally called Bellyslide Belgian White, the beer was created by Keith Villa, a brewer at the Sandlot Brewery at Coors Field, Denver, Colorado (owned by the Molson Coors Brewing Company).
-Blue Moon, brewed at the Molson Brewery in Montreal, Quebec, Canada, is sold in the US, as well as exported to Europe.
-Blue Moon Brewing Co. is an entity of Tenth and Blake Beer Company, the craft and import division of MillerCoors.
+Originally called Bellyslide Belgian White, the beer was created by Keith Villa, a brewer at the Sandlot Brewery at Coors Field, Denver, Colorado (owned by the Molson Coors Brewing Company), where it is still brewed as of 2024.
+Blue Moon is also brewed at the Molson Brewery in Montreal, Quebec, Canada, which can be sold in the US depending on location and supply from other manufacturing facilities, as well as be exported to Europe.
+Blue Moon Brewing Co. is an entity of Tenth and Blake Beer Company, the craft and import division of Molson Coors.

 The grain bill for Blue Moon includes malted barley, white wheat, orange peel, coriander and oats—and is usually served with a slice of orange, which its brewmasters claim accentuates the flavor of the brew.

 Available in cans, bottles and kegs, Blue Moon has 5.4% alcohol by volume.
-In Minnesota, the alcohol content of all Blue Moon beers bought in grocery or convenience stores is 3.2% alcohol by weight (approximately 4.0% alcohol by volume).
-Blue Moon Brews and seasonal brews sold in liquor stores are 5.4% by volume.
+In Minnesota, the alcohol content of all Blue Moon beers bought outside of bars or liquor stores is 3.2% alcohol by weight (approximately 4.0% alcohol by volume).
+Blue Moon Brews and seasonal brews sold outside of grocery and convenience stores are 5.4% by volume.